-

 Is there a protocol governing pre-action conduct for insurance disputes?

-The IRDAI (Protection of Policyholders’ Interests and Allied Matters of Insurers) Regulations 2024 (“PPHI Regulations”) requires every insurer to have a proper grievance redressal mechanism to resolve complaints and grievances of the policyholders and claimants and specify the procedure to be followed by all insurers.
-In addition, the PPHI Regulations require every insurance policy to ‘clearly’ state the details of insurer’s internal grievance redressal mechanism as well as the contact details of the insurance ombudsman within whose jurisdiction the branch/office of the insurer or residential address/place of residence of the policyholder is located.
+The IRDAI (Protection of Policyholders’ Interests and Allied Matters of Insurers) Regulations 2024 (“PPHI Regulations”) require every insurer to formulate a grievance redressal mechanism to resolve complaints and grievances of the policyholders and insureds and specify the procedure to be followed by all insurers.
+In addition, the PPHI Regulations require every insurance policy to clearly state the details of insurer’s internal grievance redressal mechanism as well as the contact details of the insurance ombudsman within whose jurisdiction the branch/office of the insurer or residential address/place of residence of the policyholder is located.

 The IRDAI has issued a Master Circular on “Protection of Policyholders’ Interests” on 5 September 2024 (“PPHI Master Circular”), to supplement the PPHI Regulations which provides additional guidance and specific timelines for insurance services including grievance redressal.
 An insurer is required to resolve the complaint and issue a final letter of resolution within 14 days of acknowledgment of the complaint brought by the insured.
 It also stipulates a penalty of INR 5,000 per day, payable to the complainant, for each day of delay in the execution of the Ombudsman award.